Advanced search

 You should not be given Levofloxacin 5 mg/ml solution for infusion

-• if you are allergic to levofloxacin, any other quinolone antibiotic such as moxifloxacin, ciprofloxacin or orfloxacin or any of the ingredients of this medicine (listed in section 6)
+• if you are allergic to levofloxacin, any other quinolone antibiotic such as moxifloxacin, ciprofloxacin or orfloxacin or any of the other ingredients of this medicine (listed in section 6)

 Signs of an allergic reaction include: a rash, swallowing or breathing problems, swelling of your lips, face, throat or tongue